colmap/colmap/doc/install.rst

     git clone https://github.com/colmap/colmap

-The latest stable version lives in the ``master`` branch and the latest development version lives in the ``dev`` branch. , follow the build instructions for your platform as detailed below.
+The latest stable version lives in the ``master`` branch and the latest development version lives in the ``dev`` branch.
+Next, follow the build instructions for your platform as detailed below.